'Dining on the Street' kicks off downtown Wausau

-WAUSAU, Wis.
-(WSAW) - You couldn’t have asked for a better first night for the Wausau River District’s new "Dining on the Street" event taking place on the 300 and 400 blocks downtown.
+You couldn’t have asked for a better first night for the Wausau River District’s new "Dining on the Street" event taking place on the 300 and 400 blocks downtown.

-Dining on the Street kicked off downtown Wausau Wednesday, June 24, 2020.
-(WSAW photo)

 The event, which will take place every Wednesday from 5 p.m. to 9 p.m. until August 26, saw the streets blocked off and tables set up for community members to enjoy food from seven area restaurants taking part in the event.